Where are you located?

 What is your rate?
 Do you accept insurance?
 Do you offer a reduced rate?

-At this time, I do not offer a reduced rate or sliding scale.
+At this time, I do not offer a sliding scale or reduced rates.

 Do you offer learning disability assessments or psychological assessments?

-No. If you are an Auburn University student and need an assessment, contact the Auburn University Psychological Services Center at (334)844-4889 located in Cary Hall.
-Otherwise, try contacting a local psychologist.
+No. If you are an Auburn University student, please contact the Auburn University Psychological Services Center at (334) 844-4889, located in Cary Hall.
+Otherwise, a local psychologist can assist with assessments.

 Do you provide documentation for Emotional Support Animals (ESAs)?